liamgreenhill/liamnugent.me/posts/design-elements/index.md

 Take a look at the image below.
 It’s a plate from Poor Things by Alasdair Gray.
 It’s a character called Goodwin Baxter, a kind of proto-Dr Frankenstein.

-See any similarities between that and the pink squiggle above?
+See any similarities between that and the purple squiggle above?

 <img src="img/godwin-baxter-plate.jpg" loading="lazy" alt="Plate of Godwin Baxter from Poor Things by Alasdair Gray" />